 Sorry to ruin the party, folks.
 Alcohol’s negative effects outweigh the positives, and it’s possible to get the same benefits via less harmful means.
 If you drink on celebratory occasions a few times a year, you’re probably fine.
 But if you can’t go without your nightly wine, it may be time to think about the consequences.

 Women are especially vulnerable to alcohol’s deleterious effects: Today, women buy nearly 2/3 of the 784 million gallons of the wine sold in this country, and they drink 70% of what they buy (source).
 Women metabolize alcohol different than men: They absorb more alcohol, it takes longer to break it down exit the body.
-When drinking equal amounts, women will have higher alcohol levels in their blood than men. (source) Alcohol raises estrogen levels, making women more vulnerable to estrogen dominance and hormone imbalances, and this is likely one reason drinking increases breast cancer risk.
+When drinking equal amounts, women will have higher alcohol levels in their blood than men.
+Alcohol raises estrogen levels, making women more vulnerable to estrogen dominance and hormone imbalances, and this is likely one reason drinking increases breast cancer risk.

 So, why do we use alcohol in the first place?
 To relax, alter our thinking, escape?
 At the very worst, to avoid facing issues we don’t want to face, to forget about a bad day, to forget about ourselves?
 Drinking to excess to numb the bad feelings, the voices we can’t escape, the bad self esteem?
 What if we had the tools to do this otherwise, in a way that’s not potentially harmful to the body?

 I recommend using meditation as a means to relax and center yourself.
 I still struggle with my meditation practice, but when I practice it daily as I should, I notice profound effects.
-In fact, my dear friend and colleague Holly has an entire program dedicated to helping women overcome binge drinking using meditation primarily.

 I know first hand how hard it is to quit the booze habit.
 I was the typical example of someone who enjoyed wine several times weekly (typically in excess) to relax and forget about pressure.
-It’s hard to say goodbye to that, but instead of whit knuckling my way through it, I thought about everything I was gaining: no hangovers, no anxiety, no increased disease risk, no shitty sleep, and the biggest one of all (sorry), looking much better!
+It’s hard to say goodbye to that, but instead of white knuckling my way through it, I thought about everything I was gaining: no hangovers, no anxiety, no increased disease risk, no shitty sleep, and the biggest one of all (sorry), looking much better!

 The bottom line is this: if you don’t drink, don’t start.
 If you fit the criteria for those who are ok drinking, you’re probably fine occasionally (once a month maybe).
 But if you’re not sure if your drinking is problematic, or if it’s affecting your sleep, causing you anxiety, or otherwise negatively impacting your health, I’d encourage you to ask yourself the hard questions about how you can leave it behind for good.
 Listen to your body.
 Click here for some healthy beverage alternatives.